adinin319/IT-1025/lab2/readme.md

 ### Hexadecimal Color Representation
 When identifying colors to put them on into number, the standardized system is hexadecimal.
 Since any color can be made with Red, Green, and Blue, the system used includes a number between 0 and 255 in the order red, green, blue; or rgb(###,###,###).
 The problem with this format, and sites that rely on it, is that many users dont know what #ffffff, or white, means in that format. since ff in hexadecimal is 16x16, there is 100% red, 100% green, 100% blue. this is an extremely difficult numbering system to first understand and many sites rely on a color picker system instead and give you the associated code instead.
 # Conclusion
+Lab 2 primarily covered the software and hardware of computers, as well as data representation and calculation.
+The lab reinforced what we learned about the purpose of each component in the computer and how they interact with one another. we also covered the numeric conversions and different base systems for numbers and the purpose in our current age for each of them, including color codes and programming logic.